-While waiting for the ambulance, whoever is having the asthma attack should try to stay calm and sit upright – don’t lie down.
-If the ambulance is taking more than 15 minutes, take another puff of your reliever inhaler every 30-60 seconds, up to a maximum of ten.
+Whoever is having the asthma attack should try to stay calm and sit upright – don’t lie down.
+If the ambulance is taking more than 15 minutes, take another puff of your reliever inhaler every 30 to 60 seconds, up to a maximum of 10.

 Save time and get treated more quickly

 If you or your child have to go to hospital, there are a few things you can take with you to help the healthcare professionals to treat you:

 - Your inhalers (and spacer, if you use one)

 - Any other medicines you take for asthma or other conditions

 - Your asthma action plan, or a photo of it on your phone, so you can pass on information about your triggers, peak flow and medicines even if you can’t speak.

 You may find it useful to keep a copy of your asthma action plan with a list of all your medications in an obvious place so that you (or a paramedic or friend) can grab it in an emergency.